 Every now and again, PAX Australia throws up a neat surprise.
-Last year’s indie out of nowhere was Broken Roads, a traditional cRPG set in the outback with echoes of Wasteland and Mad Max.
+One indie that arrived out of nowhere was Broken Roads, a traditional cRPG set in the outback with echoes of Wasteland and Mad Max.
 The game is still in the early stages of development, but with the creative lead from Torment: Tides of Numenera joining the project, I touched base with Broken Roads‘ game director to find out where the Aussie RPG was headed.

 In case you missed it, the basic pitch for Broken Roads was this: it’s a post-apocalyptic narrative RPG with classic turn-based combat, with the main hook being the game’s Moral Compass system.
 Scheduled for a 2021 release on all major platforms, the morality system gives players a range of dialogue options and choices throughout the game that align with their characters’ general core personality – so it’s not possible to swing from one extreme to another within a couple of choices.